WIS-MICC-CellObservatory/Methods/README.md

 The template can be found here ([Macro Template_headless.ijm](../../tree/main/Fiji)).

 For details how to run Fiji macro on Wexac machine see ([Running Fiji on Wexac.md](../../tree/main)).

+## QuPath
+1. Running QuPath on Wexac
+2. Nimbus Pipeline

+## Python
+1. Sharing python solution with users
+2. User interface template

+### Sharing python solution with users
+Python solutions depends heavily on existing packages and when we develop a solution it would probably include some external packages.

+To make sure the packages are installed on the computer the user runs our solution, when we provide